chrisspiegl/ChrisSpiegl.com/consulting.md

 >
 > <small style="color: var(--color-light)">— Candice Wu, SEP, MA, CYT500 • [<i title="Website" class="fa-solid fa-link"></i>](https://CandiceWu.com) • [<i title="LinkedIn" class="fa-brands fa-linkedin"></i>](https://linkedin.com/in/candice-wu)<br>Healing, Embodiment, & Alignment Facilitator • Voice Over Artist and Actress</small>

+> I've been working with Chris for over a year and I couldn't be happier with the results.
+His expertise spans from content production and business optimization to digital nomadism and software development.
+Chris is focused on details, but he also ensures that the process is smooth and adjustable in any case.
+I love his quick check-ins as an accountability buddy and the frequent brainstorm sessions.
+His guidance on content strategy, equipment optimization, and business scaling has been invaluable.
+I am looking forward to more work with him.
+>
+> <small style="color: var(--color-light)">— Lexie Janson • [<i title="Website" class="fa-solid fa-link"></i>](https://lexiejanson.com) • [<i title="LinkedIn" class="fa-brands fa-linkedin"></i>](https://linkedin.com/in/lexie-janson-346bb8123) • [<i title="LinkedIn" class="fa-brands fa-youtube"></i>](https://www.youtube.com/@Lexie.Janson)<br>Author • Entrepreneur • FPV Drone & eVTOL Pilot</small>

 > Working with Chris was super helpful during a time when I was figuring out how to take my business and life more international and location-independent.
 He gave me clear, practical advice, which made the whole idea feel a lot more doable.
 >
 > He also helped me understand the ins and outs of setting up a fully digital EU company and walked me through the different international business structures in a way that actually made sense.